Dale Dickey: Career

 Dickey has been working as a character actress in both mainstream and independent films since the 1990s.
 She made her television debut playing the recurring role of Opal McHone in CBS historical drama Christy from 1994 to 1995.
 The following year, she made her big screen debut in the comedy-drama film The Incredibly True Adventure of Two Girls in Love.
 She later had supporting parts in the made-for-television movies Cagney & Lacey: Together Again (1995), Prison of Secrets (1997) and Christy: Return to Cutter Gap (2000).
-She played Glyndora Roberts in the 2000 independent comedy film, Sordid Lives, and later returned to role in the Logo sitcom Sordid Lives: The Series (2008).
-She returned to franshise in 2017, playing different role in A Very Sordid Wedding (replacing Beth Grant as Sissy Hickey).
+She played Glyndora Roberts in the 2000 independent comedy film, Sordid Lives, and later returned to the role in the Logo sitcom Sordid Lives: The Series (2008).
+She returned to the franchise in 2017, playing a different role in A Very Sordid Wedding (replacing Beth Grant as Sissy Hickey).
 Her other 2000s film credits include The Pledge (2001), Our Very Own (2005), and Changeling (2008).

 Dickey guest-starred in a number of television series, including The X-Files, Frasier, CSI: Crime Scene Investigation, Gilmore Girls, The Closer and Ugly Betty.
 From 2005 to 2009, she had a recurring role as Patty the Daytime Hooker in the NBC comedy series, My Name Is Earl.
 In 2009, she had a recurring role in the AMC drama series, Breaking Bad.
-Dickey also performed in various stage production, include the Broadway production of The Merchant of Venice (1989) and in the 2009 stage adaptation of A Streetcar Named Desire and many other off-Broadway and regional theatres receiving two Ovation Awards.
+Dickey also performed in various stage productions, include the Broadway production of The Merchant of Venice (1989) and in the 2009 stage adaptation of A Streetcar Named Desire and many other off-Broadway and regional theatres receiving two Ovation Awards.

 Dickey received critical praise for her performance as Merab in 2010 independent drama film Winter's Bone opposite Jennifer Lawrence, winning the Independent Spirit Award for Best Supporting Female in February 2011.
 From 2012 to 2013, she played the role of Martha Bozeman in the fifth and sixth seasons of the HBO series True Blood.
 After Winter's Bone, Dickey appeared in the science fiction film Super 8 (2011) directed by J. J. Abrams, and the superhero film Iron Man 3, directed by Shane Black in 2013.
 She also was cast in Bonnie and Clyde: Dead and Alive miniseries in 2013.
 In 2014, she had a recurring role in the FX series Justified.
-In 2015 Dickey portrayed Rose Gray in the Spanish-American thriller film Regression, in which she co-stars with Ethan Hawke and Emma Watson.
+In 2015, Dickey portrayed Rose Gray in the Spanish-American thriller film Regression, in which she co-stars with Ethan Hawke and Emma Watson.